cbednarski/packer-ubuntu/README.md

     make
     make install

-The VMs will get spit out with the `.box` extension. `make install` will add the boxes to your Vagrant box list.
+`make install` will add the completed boxes to your local Vagrant boxes.